SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 | Bootloader Signature 1 | Not Used        | FLASHEND - 1   |
 | Bootloader Signature 2 | Not Used        | FLASHEND       |

-Mironucleus used: Micronucleus boards are locked to the crystal, no oscilator calibration is possible.
+Mironucleus used: Micronucleus boards are locked to the crystal, no oscillator calibration is possible.

 | Tuning Constant        | Location Flash |
 |------------------------|----------------|